robotmoose/robotmoose/README.md

 ## Installation and Setup

 First, you need the version control system git to get this code.
-For Mac, use [GitHub for Mac](https://desktop.github.com/).For Windows, use [Git for Windows](https://msysgit.github.io/).
+For Mac, use [GitHub for Mac](https://desktop.github.com/).
+For Windows, use [Git for Windows](https://msysgit.github.io/).
 For Ubuntu, use:
 ```
 sudo apt-get install git make g++ freeglut3-dev arduino
 ```